 Following the success of the film, instead of banking on the opportunity, he decided to put his career on hold and travel through Latin America.
 While he was on a self-declared hiatus, his brother River achieved stardom becoming one of the leading actors of his time.

 Tragedy struck him in 1993 when his brother River died.
-The immature and sudden death brought him back to the limelight and in the public eye
+The sudden death brought him back to the limelight and into the public eye.

-He resumed to take up acting professionally, switching to using his birth name.
+He resumed acting professionally, switching to using his birth name.
 His first film after making a comeback was Gus van Sant’s ‘To Die For’ in 1995.
-In the film, he played the character of a troubled teen who was seduced by a success hungry news reporter.
+In the film, he played the character of a troubled teen who was seduced by a success-hungry news reporter.

-Year 1998 brought mixed results for his career graph.
-While the movie ‘Return to Paradise’ was majorly successful and earned him rave reviews for impressive acting skills and powerful portrayal of an American imprisoned man, the movie ‘Clay Pigeons’ was a dud and failed to make an impact at the box office.
+The year 1998 brought mixed results for his career graph.
+While the movie ‘Return to Paradise’ was majorly successful and earned him rave reviews for impressive acting skills and powerful portrayal of an American imprisoned man, the movie ‘Clay Pigeons’ was a dud and failed to make an impact at the box office

 He cemented his position as a top-rated actor with the film, ‘The Yards’ released the same year.
 In the film, he played the character of a slick performer.
 The movie was followed by yet another historical epic drama, ‘Quills’ released the same year.

 In 2004, he collaborated with Shyamalan yet again to come up with the tale, ‘The Village’, wherein he played the character of a lovestruck farmer.
-Same year, he was seen in two more films, ‘Hotel Rwanda’ wherein he portrayed the role of a disillusioned cameraman and ‘Ladder 49’ which had him playing the role of a heroic firefighter.
+The same year, he was seen in two more films, ‘Hotel Rwanda’ wherein he portrayed the role of a disillusioned cameraman, and ‘Ladder 49’ which had him playing the role of a heroic firefighter.

 In 2005, he took a leap further by starring in a biopic, ‘Walk the Line’ which filmed the life of the country’s greatest musical talent, Johnny Cash.
 For the film, he went under rigorous musical training, learning the minute knick-knacks of singing and playing the guitar.